Guide / Journey 02

 How to get the best out of it

 Give Cue raw material with signal.
-Capture consistently, even when the thought feels unfinished.
+Capture consistently, even when the Spark feels unfinished.
 A short Spark that says, "I keep circling this launch because I do not trust the positioning yet" is far more valuable than a generic line like "Need to think about launch."
 Detail gives Cue something to connect; vagueness gives it nothing to work with.

 Ask Cue questions that benefit from memory.
 Good prompts are comparative, reflective, or pattern-based: What themes showed up this week?
 Which idea keeps returning?
 What changed between the way I described this problem in January and how I describe it now?
 Those are the questions where Cue earns its place, because it can look across time instead of reacting to whatever is on your screen in the moment.

 Follow up when something resonates.
 If Cue names a pattern that feels right, keep going.
 Ask what evidence it sees.
 Ask what action might break the loop.
 The value is rarely in the first answer alone.
-It is in the conversation that becomes possible because the context is already there.
+It is in the clarity that becomes possible because the context is already there.

 How to control what Cue knows